 Those linear combinations that have the same nodal properties as a particular carbon atom atomic orbital will lead to a bonding interaction and an antibonding interaction.

 And we have an eight orbital problem, so we better see eight energy levels appearing in our molecular orbital energy level diagram for this methane molecule.

 And, when we go down here, starting at the lowest energy molecular orbital, we find that it can be constructed by adding to the carbon 2s orbital, which is, once again, spherically symmetric, this linear combination that is A plus B plus C plus D.

 And we can draw this with a surface like this, which envelopes all five of our nuclei which has the same sign everywhere.

 And so our lowest lying molecular orbital, our most bonding molecular orbital, our most stabilized MO, which can house a pair of electrons because it is singly degenerate, is one that will look something like this.

-And then next we have three molecular orbitals that are each built by forming bonding interactions with the carbon's p-orbitals, px, py and pz with the linear combination that matches that carbon orbital in terms of the nodal properties.
+And the wave function has the same sign everywhere, just like the carbon 2s orbital from which this is partially constructed does.
+And then, next we have three molecular orbitals that are each built by forming bonding interactions with the carbon's p-orbitals, px, py, and pz with the linear combination that matches that carbon orbital in terms of the nodal properties.